 The main criteria for qualifying for Mediavine is having at least 50k sessions in the last 30 days.

 But I know that isn’t an easy task.
 Taking a blog from scratch to a 50k session/month can take you at least a year or two minimum, which is why you need to put good use of your time to make that happen.

-You can save they have certain standards that are needed to be met in order to get accepted, having these standards allow them to deliver comparatively high RPM to their publishers
+You can save they have specific standards that are needed to be met in order to get accepted; having these standards allow them to deliver comparatively high RPM to their publishers.

 Learn to drive traffic from Pinterest and SEO (search engine optimization).

 Pinterest offers high-quality niched traffic to your blog that too mostly from high-income households, which means RPMs will be high.
 I get most of my traffic from Pinterest and now slowly transitioning to SEO to get a much broader reach than what Pinterest already does.